 There are countless useful, interesting, and profitable things we could do if we had routine affordable access to space.
 But, as the old down-Maine joke goes, "you can't get there from here."
 Half a century into the Space Age, it still takes years of paperwork and planning and costs tens to hundreds of millions per mission to reach Earth orbit, drastically constraining the otherwise huge opportunities.
 It isn't the laws of physics or engineering that are stopping us - there's nothing in either that prevents reusable rockets based on available technology from operating at costs and reliabilities a lot closer to modern airliners than to current rockets.
 Yet somehow, after all the early promise, we ended up in a blind alley.
 We've spent a generation there.
 Enough is enough.

 Space Access Society thinks the problem has a lot more to do with political and bureaucratic inertia than with any fundamental engineering obstacles.
 SAS's sole purpose is to promote routine, reliable, radically cheaper access to space, ASAP.
 We think it's possible within the decade, with a little luck and a lot of hard work.
 Welcome to our minimalist retro text-intensive web page, where we'll try to give you a handle on how we think we can get out of the long-time NASA-industrial complex expensive-space dead end.
-Here's the longer version: Space Access Society Policy Summary (due for an update at some point, but still amazingly relevant for something written seven years ago.)
+Here's the longer version: Space Access Society Policy Summary (due for an update at some point, but still amazingly relevant for something written eight years ago.)

 And here's our Updates backlist, so you can see how our understanding of the problem has evolved over the years:

 Space Access Update back issues